USRSE/usrse.github.io/pages/get_involved.md

 # Easy

+---

-### Invite a New Member!
+### Invite a New Member

 Email at least one other person who might be interested in the US-RSE association and invite them to join (via the link on the main website page: [https://us-rse.org/](https://us-rse.org/)).

 ### Introduce Yourself

 Have you been lurking on Slack for a while?
-Introduce yourself on the #introductions channel, even if you’re not new to the group!
+Introduce yourself on the #introductions channel, even if you’re not new to the group.

 ### Welcome New Members